My Real World Experience:

 I have had similar experiences with very good customer service, also going out their way to be helpful.

-I personally prefer the POCLink due to size, weight and double functionality to meet my needs.
+From my experience: I personally hands down prefer the POCLink due to size, weight and double radio band functionality to meet my needs.
 The build in FRS makes this radio my everyday carry.
 I'm not even commenting any pricing/rates, that's already all over the internet and you'll have no trouble find that everywhere.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.